SalitaNgDiyos/Malayang-Biblia-Translation/README.md

 <li>Steve Sweigart, Jon Graef, Jonathan Koehn and theWord community for formatting and providing bible texts and books without which this work of translation would be virtually impossible.</li>

-Also check our translations work flow process found here: http://www.xmind.net/m/65GpbK For other inquiries please contact us at malayangbiblia@gmail.com
+<p>Also check our translations work flow process found here: http://www.xmind.net/m/65GpbK</p>
+<p>For other inquiries please contact us at malayangbiblia@gmail.com</p>

-Ang Malayang Biblia is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License (https://creativecommons.org/licenses/by-sa/4.0/)
+<p>Ang Malayang Biblia is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License (https://creativecommons.org/licenses/by-sa/4.0/)</p>

-Permissions beyond the scope of this license may be available at malayangbiblia@gmail.com
+<p>Permissions beyond the scope of this license may be available at malayangbiblia@gmail.com</p>